-As stated earlier, FPM is the first referral families are given when denied emergency shelter from the state.
+Family Promise Metrowest is one of the first referral families are given when denied emergency shelter from the state.
 To understand our families and who they are, knowing why families are denied state assistance is important.
-The eligibility criteria for emergency state shelter and assistance are listed on the Mass.gov website and stated below.
+The eligibility criteria for emergency state shelter and assistance are as follows (from Mass.gov):

 ACCEPTED REASONS FOR HOMELESSNESS